-The proportion of revenue sharing payments that local governments receive from the state depends upon calculations involving a local unit's tax effort rate, that is, how much of a tax burden a local unit places on its taxpayers relative to other local units in the state.
-In the past some local governments have included certain special assessments for police and fire protection in figures reported to the treasury department for determining local tax effort rates.
-However, a recent change in treasury reporting requirements excluded any special assessments from consideration as part of a local unit's tax burden.
+The proportion of revenue sharing payments that local governments receive from the State depends upon calculations involving a local unit's tax effort rate, that is, how much of a tax burden a local unit places on its taxpayers relative to other local units in the State.
+In the past some local governments have included certain special assessments for police and fire protection in figures reported to the Treasury Department for determining local tax effort rates.
+A recent change in Department reporting requirements, however, excluded any special assessments from consideration as part of a local unit's tax burden.
 This decision caused adjustments in calculations that resulted in those local units with relatively high taxes, mostly cities, gaining in revenue sharing payments, while those that made extensive use of special assessments, mostly townships, lost revenue.
 The bill would restore the revenue sharing levels of those who suddenly lost revenue, and would prevent further inconsistencies in the calculation of local tax efforts, by specifying that special assessments would be recognized as a local tax effort.